Zain541/livewire-tagify/README.md

 ```bash
 php artisan make:livewire Tags
 ```
-In Livewire Tags component, instead of extending the Livewire class you will need to extend the `LivewireEasyTags`.
+In Livewire Tags component, instead of extending the Livewire class you will need to extend the `LivewireTagify`.
 You Tags component should look like this

 ```php
 <?php